MoMakkawi/Organizer/README.md

 ```

 The second is for the second two services, ```CreateForFolders```, and ```ContainForTypes```, which depend on the [tree](#Tree) that we had worked on and explained.

+For a Organizer service ```CreateForFolders``` , we benefit from our previous work on [internally changing the parameters](#InternalChangingParamenters) of this service.
+We implement the file creation service on leafs only.
+You may wonder why?
+Because of the wonderful feature that .Net provides in order to [create multiple directories from a single full path](https://stackoverflow.com/questions/2134392/how-to-create-multiple-directories-from-a-single-full-path-in-c) .

 # Note :
 There is a version of this project that works at Compilation Time called **The Organizer Source Code Generator** and is well documented. \